Open Source Is Not Just About Code. How Can You Contribute?

 Open Source has evolved to define an idea and a set of practices:

-• An idea that promotes freedom and openness in building software, solutions, specifications, and communities.
+- An idea that promotes freedom and openness in building software, solutions, specifications, and communities.

-• A set of practices that result in collaborative work, transparent project governance, and permissive ideology.
+- A set of practices that result in collaborative work, transparent project governance, and permissive ideology.

 The community is what makes open source so powerful.
 One person can only have so many great ideas.
-But hundreds of people that collaborate can have thousands of great ideas.
+But hundreds of people who collaborate can have thousands of great ideas.
 A project will continuously improve with so many collaborators.
 Someone will report a bug.
 Someone else will fix that bug.
 Someone might have a good idea for a new feature.
 And a skilled programmer can implement that new feature.

 And since open source is… well, open, it allows anyone to join this process.
 So you can contribute as well.
 No matter what skills you have and what you love to do, there are many ways you can be part of an open-source project.